Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 - **Unity 2019.3**

 > [!NOTE]
-> Because this template depends on `HDRP 7.3`, it does not work correctly older than `Unity 2019.3`.
+> Because this template depends on `HDRP 7.3`, it does not work correctly older versions than `Unity 2019.3`.

 | Platform    | Graphics API | Hardware Encoder                                                                                                         | Software Encoder   |
 | ----------- | ------------ | ------------------------------------------------------------------------------------------------------------------------ | ------------------ |